 Leopard geckos are desert animals.
 Lower than recommended day temperatures will cause stress.
 The same will happen when temperatures are too high.

 Although Leopard geckos are exposed to huge day/night and seasonal temperature differences in nature, they show huge adaptability in most artificial environments.
 As pets, Leopard geckos will thrive in temperatures of 25 – 32 ºC / 77 – 90 ºF with a drop to room temperature during the evenings.
 In many parts of the world, including South Africa, no heating equipment will be required, but with average room temperatures of below 23 ºC / 73 ºF additional heating should be installed.
-Read more about supplying heat to Leopard geckos…
+Also see supplying heat to Leopard geckos for more information.

 Leopard geckos are active hunters.
 When hungry, they will often go out and look for food.
 On average, Leopard geckos needs to be feed every day, or at least every other day.
 The best time of the day is probably during the evening when Leopard geckos are mostly active.

 Walking insects should be offered one-by-one, or a few at a time until the Leopard gecko has lost interest.
 Crawling insects can be offered at libitum (always be available) in a small shallow escape proof dish.
 Although ‘crawlies’ should always be available, they must always be fresh.
 It is also a good idea to offer crawling insects in the same container as the powdered supplements are offered in.
-Read more about feeding your pet Leopard gecko…
+Also see feeding your pet Leopard gecko for more information.

 Leopard geckos are considered solitary animals.
 Although it is popular to house multiple (small groups) babies together, Leopard geckos prefers to be alone as they get older.
 Housing different sized Leopard geckos in the same enclosure can also cause this behaviour.
 Overcrowding also to a limitation in physical space and is stressful on the environment, increasing the changes for stress, stress related, and other diseases.